 German psychologist Hermann Ebbinghaus was experimenting with memory in the late 19thcentury when he discovered “The Forgetting Curve”.
-He tested memory over various periods of time and found information leaves quickly if it is not used quickly.
+Ebbinghaus tested memory over various periods of time.
+He realized that information leaves quickly if it is not used quickly.
 Others have tested his experiment with a few variations, but the ‘curve’ has stood the test of time.
 You can see Ebbinghaus’ results from the graph below.
-In a nutshell, The Forgetting Curve says the longer information is not used or acted upon, the less it is retained for actual use.
+The Forgetting Curve says the longer information is not used or acted upon, the less it is retained for actual use.
 So, the challenge is to package your ideas in a way that makes people want to act on them more quickly.

 Today the world is awash in great information!
 We were recently helping a worldwide consulting firm fine-tune their marketing messages when I came across a compelling quote by Bill Gates.
 Gates said, “How you gather, manage and use information will determine whether your organization wins or loses in the competitive marketplace.”
 The key is to influence people to act more quickly on your information and ideas.
 Otherwise, you risk having your ideas sucked into the black hole of “The Forgetting Curve”.
 The following are some ways to create Sticky Messages to increase the odds of people acting on your information and advice.